pyrocko/grond/docs/source/examples/waveform_regional/index.rst

 Seismic waveform data download
 ------------------------------

-A preconfigured script is provided to download seismic waveform recordings via FDSN web services from the `IRIS <http://service.iris.edu/fdsnws/>`_ and `GEOFON <https://geofon.gfz-potsdam.de/waveform/webservices.php>`_ datacenters.
+A preconfigured script is provided to download seismic waveform recordings via FDSN web services from the `IRIS <http://service.iris.edu/fdsnws/>`_ and `GEOFON <https://geofon.gfz-potsdam.de/waveform/webservices.php>`_ data centers.
 Just run it with the GEOFON event ID of the study earthquake.
 The GEOFON event ID of the Mw 5.9 aftershock is ``gfz2018pmjk`` (you can find the ID in the `GEOFON catalog <https://geofon.gfz-potsdam.de/eqinfo/list.php>`_ event links).

 To download the seismic waveform data, now run: